Genre = Paranormal, Science Fiction, Action and Adventure, Romance

 Sugar snickered softly when the guard ignored her sarcasm and bowed his head once again.
 She took advantage of him finally looking away and ran soundlessly down the metal hall.
 One of the first abilities the artifact had given her was greater speed.
 Hopefully, she’d moved too swiftly just now for him to have seen her robe billowing open.
 Public nudity wasn’t condoned here any more than it was on Earth.

 She hastily waved her hand over the security panel of the library and entered when she heard the click of the lock releasing.

 “Finally.
 I thought you’d never get here.”

-A deep masculine voice came from her favorite chair and startled her.
+The deep masculine voice came from her favorite chair and startled her into swearing.
 “What the… Damn it, Rodu—I almost screamed when you spoke to me,” Sugar chastised, bringing a hand to her racing heart.
-She glared at the near replica of the male she’d just snuck away from… and a fellow blade host.
+She glared at the near-replica of the male she’d just snuck away from… and a fellow blade host.
 “You’re dressed for travel.
 Where are you going this time of night?”

 Rodu snorted and pointed to the clothing clutched to her chest.
 “Same place you are.
 My blade informed me that you’ve been given our travel coordinates already.
 Despite not yet knowing the destination, I took the liberty of acquiring our transport.”

 “Transport?
 Is it a flying saucer like Axel’s?
 I don’t remember riding in his flying machine.
 Both times I was in it, apparently, I was knocked out.
 Gina told me they’re really cool though.”